Transforming How We Elect MPs

 But that’s not what happens.

-The way we elect MPs to Westminster means that our parliament doesn’t represent Britain.
+The way we elect MPs to Westminster means that our parliament doesn’t represent Britain, and those at the top can ignore the views of millions of us.

-The link between how popular a party is at the polling booth and how many seats they get in the House of Commons is weak and unpredictable – and only gets more chaotic the more parties there are.
+This connection only gets more chaotic the more parties there are, as the system hands some parties more MPs than they should get, while others are penalised for no good reason.
 This means that the issues that are important in Westminster aren’t the same as the issues the public feels strongly about.

-When Parliament doesn’t represent public opinion, it has a real impact on life in Britain – it’s time we made sure seats matched votes to put voters back in control.
+When Parliament doesn’t represent public opinion, it has a real impact on what laws get passed – it’s time we made sure seats matched votes so governments reflect how the country voted.

 Major issues can be disregarded

 Millions of people voted yet had no influence on the outcome.
-The issues they care about can be easily tossed aside, to be only dealt with when they are too much to ignore.
+The issues they care about can be easily tossed aside, to be only dealt with when the problems have got so bad they are too much to ignore.

 This isn’t inevitable.
 Most parliaments around the world use systems that mean they have to work on the major issues the public care about – because voters are in charge.
 You can find out about different ways of choosing MPs in our Voting Systems section.